 In What Zone Does Celery Grow Best?

 Celery is a hardy biennial, meaning it can live two seasons, flowering and dying in the second.
 However, it is almost always grown as an annual crop.
-You can grow celery in U.S. Department of Agriculture plant hardiness zones 2 through 10.
+You can grow celery as a biennial in its hardiness range across USDA zones 3-6 or as an annual in zones 2 through 10.

 Celery is a cool-weather crop and requires a stretch of 16 mild-weather weeks to come to harvest.
 That means that in places with mild summers, it can be planted in early spring, but in areas with hot summers, it should be planted toward the end of summer for a late-fall or early winter harvest.